top of page

 Once harvested, the worms are meticulously sorted and packed for distribution to bait shops and fishing enthusiasts across the region.
 Demand for Wiscasset's bloodworms and sandworms is robust, fueled by the area's reputation for producing some of the finest bait in the country.

 The worming industry also plays a vital role in the local economy, providing employment opportunities for residents and supporting ancillary businesses such as bait shops, tackle manufacturers, and tourism ventures.
-Visitors flock to Wiscasset to witness the spectacle of worm harvesting firsthand, immersing themselves in the unique sights and sounds of this time-honored tradition.

-Background Photo courtesy of Kasey Mullins
+Background Photo courtesy of Kacey Mullins

-Interesting in making a donation?
+Interested in making a donation?

 Wiscasset Wormfest is proudly underneath the umbrella of the Wiscasset Creative Alliance (a 501c3) and therefore your donations are fully tax-deductible.
 All funds raised over the cost of the event will be given out to two or more Wiscasset high school senior students in the form of a scholarship.
 Click below to donate!